Expedition of Dhat al-Riqa: Background

-Muhammad learned that certain tribes of Banu Ghatafan were assembling at Dhat al-Riqa.
+The Islamic prophet Muhammad learned that certain tribes of Banu Ghatafan were assembling at Dhat al-Riqa.

 Battle

-He proceeded towards Nejd leading 400-700 men after he had mandated Abu Dhar to manage Madinah during his absence.
+He proceeded towards Nejd leading 400-700 men after he is said to have mandated Abu Dhar to manage Madinah during his absence.
 In another version, Uthman ibn Affan, is given this honor.
 The Muslim fighters penetrated deep into their land until they reached Nakhlah where they came across bedouins of Ghatfan.

 This is called the expedition of Dhat al-Riqa (the patchwork of mountains).
 Muhammad conducted a surprise raid to disperse them.
 The Ghatafan fled to the mountains, leaving their women behind.
 No fighting took place, but Muhammad attacked their habitations and captured their women.
 Other sources report Muhammad signed a treaty with the tribe.

 When prayer time came, the Muslims worried that the Ghatafan men might descend from their mountain hideout and attack them while they were praying.
 Apprehending this fear, Muhammad introduced the ‘service of prayer of danger'.
 In this system, parties of faithful take turns standing guard while the other party prays.
 According to Muslim sources, God revealed verses 4:101 regarding shortening of a prayer.

 And when you journey in the earth, there is no blame on you if you shorten the prayer, if you fear that those who disbelieve will cause you distress, surely the unbelievers are your open enemy.